Asghar Ali Engineer

 manufactured by the west and smuggled or stealthily sold by the manufacturers.

-These terrorists use same weapons as the forces of US and
+These terrorists use same weapons as the forces of US and UK though they certainly do not have access

 These youths acting as suicide bombers or planting car